List of RWBY characters: Creation and conception

 Oum designed the characters with assistance from artist Ein Lee.
 Oum had been browsing Lee's DeviantArt work and asked if she wanted to do some designs.
 The only rule provided for the series was "everyone must be badass."
 Lee also said that some of the characters were conceived between her and Oum, where he would provide a description followed by her sketching some ideas, or vice versa.
 Others were from brainstorming with other people.
 The characters utilize designs inspired by classic fairy tale characters.
 Each character has an associated color, and it is the first letters of these colors, red, white, black, and yellow, that give the series its name.
 Lee said that looking to people, Google image searches, and fashion were inspirations: "how people dress−down to the littlest detail—gives many subtle (and some not so subtle) hints about who they are.
-It’s all about giving the characters a unique and memorable look that people can still identify with."
+It's all about giving the characters a unique and memorable look that people can still identify with."
 Oum also drew inspiration from the Final Fantasy video games and the "ridiculously obnoxious weapons".

 The series was written by Oum, along with fellow Rooster Teeth employees Miles Luna and Kerry Shawcross.
 Oum was initially concerned about a story focusing on female characters being developed by a primarily male crew, but said they managed to do well developing the female characters.

-Main characters
+Protagonists

 Team RWBY

 Team RWBY (pronounced "ruby") is composed of four female students from Beacon Academy.
 Each member is associated with a color and alludes to a character in the fairy tale world—reflected in their names and personalities.